sipostudent/My-Daily-Code-Challenges/README.md

 <h4 align="center">#problemsolving #intricaciesofaprogramminglanguage #newalgorithms</h4>

-<p>To improve my coding aptitudes, I tackle coding challenges most days.
+<p>To improve my coding aptitudes, I tackle coding challenges on most days.
 Answering various kinds of challenges and puzzles helps me to become a better issue solver, get familiar with the complexities of a programming language, learn new calculations, and more.</p>